blastrock/kakugo/README.rst

 - a custom SRS formula that adapts to each person's level and learning pace
 - unlimited quiz sessions that can be stopped at any time
-- "don't know", "maybe" and "sure" buttons that helps KaQui determine how well you know a character
+- "don't know", "maybe" and "sure" buttons that helps Kakugo determine how well you know a character
 - a harsher penalty when the answer is wrong to help you learn the character well
 - kanji similar to the one in the question are shown as answers to help you learn the subtle differences between them
 - it's free and without ads